JVital2013/goestools-win/README.md

 ## Running the programs
 Once you have a dish, amplifier, and SDR set up, Download the lastest build from [releases](https://github.com/JVital2013/goestools-win/releases).
 Then, extract the zip and start goesrecv, followed by goesproc.

+**NOTE:** if you are receiving GOES, download the release named goestools-win\*.
+The release named gk2a-goesrecv-win\* is a build of goesrecv for the GK-2A satellite only, and will not work with GOES satellites.

 ### System Requirements
 - Windows Vista or newer (Windows 10 or newer recommended).
 - Microsoft Visual C++ Redistributable.
 You probably have it already, but if not you can get it [here](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).
 The 2022 redistributable is recommended, but it will run with the 2019 version as well.